 - IP66 waterproof rating.

-- Users manual difficult to understand.
+- Users’ manual is difficult to understand.

 - Water leaking defects.